it-projects-llc/addons-dev/pos_printer_network/README.rst

 The module allows to send orders for printing using a network printer in the POS.

 This module establishes a connection with the POS Box and sends it the ip address of the printer and the receipt.
-Note: In the POS interface the status of the printer refers only to the usb printer.

 Credits
 =======